Electricity: getting connected or switching

 - Compensation and refund arrangements when service quality levels are not met

 Every supplier must publish its customer charter and codes on its website.
-You can read more about the regulation of utilities.
+Read more about the regulation of utilities.

-If you have a problem, you should first contact either:
+If you have a problem, first contact either:

-- Your electricity supplier for issues around billing, account problems, marketing or advertising, or changing supplier, or
+- Your electricity supplier for issues around billing, account problems, marketing or advertising, or changing supplier

 - ESB Networks for problems including a faulty meter, connection costs, emergencies, outages, or connection delays

-If you cannot sort out the problem informally, you can put your complaint in writing to either your supplier or the network provider.
+If you cannot sort out the problem informally, you can complain in writing to either your supplier or the network provider.

-If you are not satisfied with the response from the provider, you have the following options:
+If you are not satisfied with the response from the provider, you can:

 CRU has more energy information in its dedicated customer information section.